NOESPINOZA23/FINALJ124/README.md

 ### Additional Sources:
 #### World Economic Forum
 The Global Gender Gap Report presents information and data that were compiled and/or collected by the World Economic Forum, and it reports on different aspects of  gender inequalities worlwide.
-Gender wage gap not only happens in the United States but also in the whole wolrld, and this reports has a whole data report about the topic.
+Gender wage gap not only happens in the United States but also in the whole world, and this reports has a whole data report about the topic.

 E-mail: [contact@weforum.org](https://mail.google.com/mail/u/0/#inbox)